 Only as late as the 19th century under the Qing there developed a custom of using peacock feathers as a means of distinguishing people of outstanding merit. 花翎 huā líng has one, two or three peacock eyes denoting grade.
 Whereas a minor military honor was indicated by a blue feather 蓝翎 lán líng from a raven's tail.
 Honors such as these could be withdrawn at any time.

 The Yellow riding jacket 黄马褂 huáng mǎ guà was another honor bestowed on people of great merit, particularly for military success in late Qing times.
 Normally only the Imperial family could wear yellow apparel.
 It was given to high ranking officials and worn in the presence of the Emperor it was made of silk with blue sleeves.
-It also permitted the wearer the honor of riding through the outer Forbidden City.
+It also permitted the wearer the honor of riding a horse through the outer Forbidden City.
 In the Taiping Rebellion it was conferred on Zeng Guofan, Li Hongzhang and the Englishman General Charles Gordon ➚.